Fried Pickles

 - Drain the pickles and pat them dry with paper towels.

-- In another bowl, pour the buttermilk.
+- In another bowl, beat the eggs.

-- Heat oil in a deep fryer or large pot to 350°F (175°C).
+- Heat vegetable oil in a deep frying pan to 350°F (175°C).

 - Roll the pickles in the flour mixture until fully coated.